UniversalDependencies/docs/_en/dep/amod.md

 layout: relation
 title:  'amod'
 shortdef : 'adjectival modifier'
+udver: '2'
 ---

 An adjectival modifier of a nominal is any adjective or adjectival phrase that serves to modify the meaning of the nominal.
 This includes always or sometimes postposed modifiers, such as _else_ and _nice_ in the examples below.

 ~~~ sdparse